JamesAnstey/esgwrapper/README.md

 The wrapper uses three steps to publish, all done by calling `publish` from the working dir using different command-line arguments (`publish` is an alias for `publish.py`).
 The first is dataset discovery:
 ```
-publish -d -gs -dreq
+publish -d -dreq
 ```
 which generates a file `datasets.json` specifying the datasets to publish.
-The basic option for dataset discovery is `-d`, but including the `-gs` and `-dreq` flags is recommended (see below).
+The basic option for dataset discovery is `-d`, but including the `-dreq` ("data request") flag to filter for requested variables is recommended (see below).
-This file is the input for the next two steps, generating mapfiles and then publishing.
+The `datasets.json` file is the input for the next two steps, generating mapfiles and then publishing.
 These are done in different conda envs, which are specified in `config-publisher.yaml` (the step will abort if the correct env is not activated).
 To generate mapfiles, activate the required environment and then run:
 ```